Emotional and Psychological Trauma (PTSD)

 - Difficulty concentrating on tasks

 If so, you or your loved one are likely having difficulty functioning in your relationships, school or work.
 Many of our members of the military and first responders suffer from Post Traumatic Stress Disorder (PTSD).
-Many people who have experienced such events and accompanying symptoms have turned to temporary solutions to escape or numb their emotional suffering, such as alcoholism, prescription or illegal drugs, gambling or other emotional crutches.
+Many people who have experienced such events and accompanying symptoms have turned to temporary solutions to escape or numb their emotional suffering, such as alcoholism, gambling, prescription or illegal drugs or other emotional crutches.
 The use of illegal drugs can be particularly difficult to overcome, especially where highly addictive substances such as methamphetamines, for instance, are concerned.
 However, at Family-Therapy in Kanata, we have caring and compassionate therapists that are experienced in trauma therapy to get you or your loved one back to leading a fulfilling, quality life.
 Furthermore, if drugs are an issue for you or your loved one, regular drug testing might be advised as part of your rehabilitation and therapy.
 You can learn more about drug testing on the Countrywide Testing website.
 Considering therapy?
 Call us today for an appointment or to learn more about our services.

 What is Trauma?

 Negative events or prolonged exposure to negative stressors in our lives can demand more from us than we are able to handle, especially if they occurred during childhood.
 When our mental and emotional resources are unable to effectively deal with the negative event or stressor, the result can be psychological trauma.
 While our initial responses to traumatic events are normal, such as numbness or disassociation, our ability to function in our daily lives can become disrupted even long after the event occurred.
 The prolonged state of distress can lead to problems such as those listed above, and in severe cases, a person may experience increased feelings of dissociation (or disconnectedness from the present and from parts of yourself).
 These effects can also be detrimental to our physical health and interpersonal relationships.